PhaserEditor2D/PhaserEditor/docs/v2/_build/html/_sources/workbench.rst.txt

 Context menu
 ~~~~~~~~~~~~

-The context menu of the **Project view** provides a few options if you compares it with the `Project Explorer view`, however, it covers the most common operations.
+The context menu of the **Project view** provides a few options if you compare it with the `Project Explorer view`, however, it covers the most common operations.

-* Open a file with other editor.
+* Open a file with another editor.

 * Create a new resource.